mqcomplab/bblean/README.md

 ## Overview

 BitBIRCH-Lean is a high-throughput implementation of the BitBIRCH clustering algorithm designed for very large molecular libraries.
-The `bb` CLI converts SMILES files into compact fingerprint arrays and clusters them with a single command, making it straightforward to triage collections with millions of molecules.

 If you find this software useful please cite the following articles: